-Premiums are generated from sales of life insurance and annuities.
+Premiums are primarily generated from sales of life insurance, annuities, LTC and disability.
 In addition, sales of Institutional Annuities, with annuity purchase rate guarantees, are counted as premium since there is mortality risk in these products.

 Premium income from the insurance business primarily consists of recurring premiums from New York Life's agency sold life business, while premium income from the annuities business is generally single premium and can be more volatile from year to year.